-1.2 Purpose of this Land and Resource Management Plan
+Purpose of this Land Management Plan

-The purpose of the Custer Gallatin National Forest Land and Resource Management Plan (hereinafter referred to as forest plan or land management plan) is to have an integrated set of plan direction (hereinafter referred to as components) to provide for social, economic, and ecological sustainability and multiple uses of the Custer Gallatin National Forest lands and resources.
-This forest plan sets the overall context for informed decision making by evaluating and integrating social, economic, and ecological considerations relevant to management of the forest.
+The purpose of the Custer Gallatin National Forest Land Management Plan (hereinafter referred to as land management plan) is to have an integrated set of plan direction (hereinafter referred to as components) to provide for social, economic, and ecological sustainability and multiple uses of the Custer Gallatin National Forest lands and resources.
+This land management plan sets the overall context for informed decision making by evaluating and integrating social, economic, and ecological considerations relevant to management of the national forest.
 In May of 2012, the Forest Service began using new planning regulations (2012 Planning Rule) to guide collaborative and science-based revision of land management plans that promote the ecological integrity of national forests while considering social and economic sustainability.
-The 2012 Planning Rule specifies the following eight primary decisions that are to be made in forest plans:
+The 2012 Planning Rule specifies the following nine primary decisions that are to be made in land management plans:

 - Forestwide components to provide for integrated social, economic, and ecological sustainability, and ecosystem integrity and diversity, while providing for ecosystem services and multiple uses.
-Components must be within Forest Service authority and consistent with the inherent capability of the forest (36 Code of Federal Regulations 219.7 and §§219.8-219.10). - Recommendations to Congress (if any) for lands suitable for inclusion in the National Wilderness Preservation System and rivers eligible for inclusion in the National Wild and Scenic Rivers System (36 Code of Federal Regulations 219.7(c)(2)(v) and (vi)). - The plan area's distinctive role and contributions within the broader landscape. - Identification or recommendation (if any) of other designated areas (36 Code of Federal Regulations 219.7(c)(2)(vii). - Identification of suitability of areas for the appropriate integration of resource management and uses, including lands suited and not suited for timber production (36 Code of Federal Regulations 219.7(c)(2)(vii) and 219.11). - Identification of the maximum quantity of timber that may be removed from the forest (36 Code of Federal Regulations 219.7(c)(2)(ix) and 219.11 (d)(6)). - Identification of geographic area or management area specific components (36 Code of Federal Regulations 219.7(d). - Identification of watersheds that are a priority for maintenance or restoration (36 Code of Federal Regulations 219.7(f)(i). - Plan monitoring program (36 Code of Federal Regulations 219.7 (c)(2)(x) and 219.12.
+Components must be within Forest Service authority and consistent with the inherent capability of the national forest (36 CFR 219.7 and sections 219.8-219.10). - Recommendations to Congress (if any) for lands suitable for inclusion in the National Wilderness Preservation System and rivers eligible for inclusion in the National Wild and Scenic Rivers System (36 CFR 219.7(c)(2)(v) and (vi)). - The plan area's distinctive role and contributions within the broader landscape. - Identification or recommendation (if any) of other designated areas (36 CFR 219.7(c)(2)(vii). - Identification of suitability of areas for the appropriate integration of resource management and uses, including lands suited and not suited for timber production (36 CFR 219.7(c)(2)(vii) and 219.11). - Identification of the maximum quantity of timber that may be removed from the national forest (36 CFR 219.7(c)(2)(ix) and 219.11 (d)(6)). - Identification of geographic area or management area specific components (36 CFR 219.7(d). - Identification of watersheds that are a priority for maintenance or restoration (36 CFR 219.7(f)(i). - Plan monitoring program (36 CFR 219.7 (c)(2)(x) and 219.12.

 It is important to note that this plan does not authorize site-specific prohibitions or activities; rather it establishes overarching direction, similar to zoning in a community.
 Project or activity decisions will need to be made following appropriate procedures.
-Site-specific analysis in compliance with the National Environmental Policy Act (NEPA) would need to be conducted for activities to comply with the broader direction of the forest plan.
-The revised plan will provide guidance for project and activity-level decision making on the forest for the next 10 to 15 or more years.
+Site-specific analysis, in compliance with the National Environmental Policy Act (NEPA) regulations, would need to be conducted for activities to comply with the broader direction of the land management plan.
+The revised plan will provide guidance for project and activity-level decision making on the national forest for approximately the next 15 years.

-1.3 Plan Structure
+Plan Structure

-This proposed plan is designed to communicate the concepts of strategic guidance and adaptive management for the Custer Gallatin.
-The proposed plan is organized as follows:
+The plan is designed to communicate the concepts of strategic guidance and adaptive management for the Custer Gallatin.
+The plan is organized as follows: